itchio/wharf-spec/design-goals.md

 # Design goals

 *Note: this section is more of an informal and opinionated discussion than the rest of the spec.
-It is the author's hope that it will later be useful as a reference point when someone inevitably wonders "What in the world were they thinking?"*
+It is the author's hope that it will later be useful as a reference point when someone inevitably asks: "What in the world were they thinking?"*

 The wharf protocol is designed with these goals in mind: